 Submit Major/Minor Change Request form online in WINGS Express.
 (Select the "Registration and Records" menu and then the "Major/Minor Change Request" option.)

-Submit Middle Childhood Intent/Statement of Good Moral Character (PDF).
+Submit the Middle Childhood Intent/Statement of Good Moral Character (PDF).

 You should plan your field experiences so that you have one your sophomore year (ED 2650) and one your junior year (ED 2750).
 These are all labeled as "Phase 1 experiences".

 It is important that the Phase 1 field experiences be completed simultaneously with the following courses:

 - ED 2650 field experience taken with ED 2600